 It’s football season — which means it’s tailgating time.
 And although this year looks very different compared to last year (hello pandemic!), it doesn’t mean all tailgating fun has to be put on hold.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+- Try a Bloody Mary.
 Compared to beer, a Bloody Mary is a better drink of choice.
 These drinks provide more nutrients than other alcoholic beverages because the base is potassium-rich tomato juice.
 Just be sure to go light on the salt and always drink alcohol in moderation — defined as one glass per day for women and two glasses for men.
 And be sure to stay hydrated with plenty of water.